jihuan-tian/jihuan-tian.github.io/_posts/2025-03-02-rules-for-tagging-notes.markdown

     For short, a tag can be considered as an atomic feature which are shared by a number of notes.

--   Define tags in from different dimensions or perspectives
+-   Define tags from different dimensions or perspectives
     -   Activities during project development and mathematical exploration: `optimization`, `test_report`, `debug`, `design`, `failure`, `trial`, `idea`, `toolbox`, etc.
     -   Task status: `milestone`, `published`, etc.
     -   Content keywords